kidde60/Math-Magicians/README.md

 # Math magicians: refactor with hooks

-> In this project you will refactor the Calculator component you developed in the past projects.
-Instead of using class based components, you will use now hooks.
+>In this project, I created a full website for the Math magicians app, consisting of several pages using components.

 ## Built With